Mzimvubu River: History

 In 1635 Portuguese ship 'Nossa Senhora de Belem' ran aground at the mouth of the Mzimvubu River.

 The Mzimvubu River divides Pondoland into an Eastern and Western Pondoland.
 Formerly the river mouth was used as a harbor, but this activity was abandoned in the 1940s when the estuary became too shallow for large vessels owing to siltation and the fact that the entrance is sometimes obstructed by sand.
 Presently the estuary is river is navigable only for small craft for about 10 km upriver.

 Tributaries

 The main tributaries of the Mzimvubu River are the Tsitsa River, the Thina River (Tina), the Kinira River and the Mzintlava River.

 Ecology

 Some of the fishes caught in its waters are Oncorhynchus mykiss, an introduced species, Barbus anoplus and Anguilla mossambica; others, such as Micropterus salmoides and Cyprinus carpio, are invasive species.

 Bull sharks frequent the waters and are known to breed in the river and are linked to a spate of attacks on nearby beaches.

+Catchment-management initiatives in the upper river basin include the Umzimvubu Catchment Partnership Programme, which was established by Environmental and Rural Solutions and Conservation South Africa.